Kuala Lumpur Skyline 2026

 • Profile: Retirees, creatives, freelancers.

-• Average Budget: 5,000 - 9,000 MYR / month.
+• Average budget: 5,000 - 9,000 MYR / month.

 Discover Penang

-2026 Budget Simulator
+2026 Budget Calculator

 Estimate your monthly cost of living based on your situation.